DylanScottCarroll/lodge_spec/01 Specification/02 Constructors and Interfaces/04 Interface Compatibility.md

 Interface compatibility describes candidacy for polymorphism in Lodge.
 The concept of a compatible interface refers to the ability for an interface to be substituted for another without issue.
 In order for an interface to be compatible with another, that interface must be a superset of the other interface.

+## Checking Compatibility

-If we have two interfaces A and B, B is compatible with A, if there are no methods or fields in A that are missing from B.  In other words, if B would satisfy promising A, then B is compatible with A.
+Consider interfaces A and B. Checking if B is compatible with A consists of the following:

-For example, the Int interface is not compatible with the Str interface because it fails to implement several of the methods that the string class like length and lowercase.
-However, the Int interface is compatible with the Float interface as everything that can be done to a float can also be done to an integer.
+### Getter compatibility
+For every getter in A
+* B must have a getter with the same name and a compatible type

+### Setter compatibility
+For every setter in A
+* B must have a setter with the same name and a type that the setter in A is compatible with

+### Method compatibility
+For every method in A
+* B must have a method with the same name with a compatible signature

+Let's consider a method called B.f checking compatibility with method A.f
+* The return type of B.f must be compatible with the return type of A.f
+* B.f must have at least as many positional arguments as A.f
+	* If B.f has more positional arguments than A.f, the extra must be optional
+* B.f's set of keyword arguments must be the superset of A.f's
+	* B.f's keyword arguments that aren't in A.f must be optional
+* Arguments in A.f must be compatible with corresponding arguments in B.f
+* If A.f has a positional capture, B.f must have a positional capture with a compatible type
+* If A.f has a keyword capture, B.f must have a keyword capture with a compatible type